What do HTTP and HTTPS do?

 HTTP stands for Hypertext Transfer Protocol and the HTTPS means Hypertext Transfer Protocol with a Secure Sockets Layer (SSL).
 HTTP is the protocol that allows our computers to connect to data online and is used when browsing the web.
 HTTPS provides the same service but with SSL which is used to encrypt data whilst it's in transit.

 The SSL creates an encrypted connection between the server and the web browser.
 Without it, your usar data when visiting a site is unsecure and unprotected.
 Generally speaking, SSL is almost always deployed when it comes to financial data on a website, but isn't always implemented for the entirety of data on a site.
+SSL can be either a single domain, multi domain, wildcard SSL certificate or code signing certificate.
+The reason to choose SSL certificate is to offer encryption to the data flowing between the server and the browser.

-Why Migration to HTTPS is a Must in 2018
+Why Migration to HTTPS is a Must

 Recently it was announced that Google Chrome will be labeling all unencrypted pages as 'not secure'.
 This means that any site still using the HTTP URL will be labeled as unsafe.
-Any business still using HTTP protocols in 2018 is going to find their reach going down.
+Any business still using HTTP protocols today is going to find their reach going down.
 And the situation gets even worse, once you realize that Google is the most popular Internet browser holding 57% of the market share.

 As a result, it's important to make the transition to HTTPS in order to avoid losing users from Chrome.
 The reason why Google is implementing this change is to try to encourage companies to up their security standards for online users.
 SSL connections keep user data safe and provide a better user experience.